LinuxForHealth/docs/docs/_sources/tutorials/quickstart.rst.txt

 Overview
 ========
-This tutorial provides a working example of a typical Linux for Health route: data ingress via HL7 mllp, storage via a Kafka topic and notification via NATS.
+This tutorial provides a working example of a typical Linux for Health route: data ingress via FHIR R4, storage via a Kafka topic and notification via NATS.

 Prerequisites
 =============